Sunday Worship begins at 10:30 am. Child care is provided during the service in the Nursery for infants and toddlers.

 of our time.
 We often partner with other non-partisan social justice community organizations for films relating to their areas of emphasis.
 After the film, there is

 a discussion period facilitated by a member of the Social Action Committee or our partnering co-host organization.
+This series is usually held on the fourth Saturday

 This event started in 2014 as a part of a statewide series of films in 9 cities across the state for which UUCG was the venue for two of the four films.
 The effort was